 Are any tests needed?

-Other tests, such as a detailed examination of your nose, are sometimes needed to look for other possible causes of your symptoms, or if complications are suspected (for example, to check for a nose polyp).
+Other tests, such as a detailed examination of your nose, are sometimes needed to look for other possible causes of your symptoms They may also be needed if complications are suspected (for example, to check for a nose polyp).
 These can include X-rays and scans.